 Every patient will demonstrate a unique symptomology and rarely are 2 cases exactly alike.
 It is quite impossible to describe an average case of sciatica due the wide range of possible pain patterns and locations.

 It should be noted that there are many causes for sciatica-type symptoms, although if the source does not reside in the spine, then the expression can not be qualified as true sciatica.
 In cases such as piriformis syndrome, muscular concerns or localized nerve dysfunction, the more accurate description of the symptoms is pseudo-sciatica.

 What is Sciatica? / Symptoms

 Sciatica symptoms vary from one individual to the next.
 There might be lower back and buttocks pain and this discomfort might be severe.
 Muscular spasms sometimes accompany the pain and are surely one of the most agonizing conditions a person could ever be forced to endure.
 The patient might also experience tingling, numbness and/or weakness in the lower limbs.
 Theses symptoms might follow a distinct and predictable pattern or might move around often.

 Patients might experience these symptoms in the groin, thighs, knees, backs of the legs, calves, ankles or feet.
 The pain might be acute and debilitating or dull and achy.
 Pain may be linked to a particular position or activity or might come and go seemingly without cause.

 The most common sciatica condition is described as chronic dull pain which rarely goes away.
 This pain is often worsened by some positions or activities.
 Most patients also suffer recurrent bouts of acute pain and often endure muscular spasms which cripple the poor soul for days at a time.
 Once the acute attack is over, the chronic pain and fear return to haunt the patient until the next agonizing episode.

 What is Sciatica? / Causes

-There are a wide range of sciatica causes spanning the full gamut of the human experience.
+There is a wide range of sciatica causes spanning the full gamut of the human experience.
 Physical injury, such as a herniated disc, is the most common diagnosis; but these types of injuries usually heal well on their own or with appropriate medical interventions.

 Normal spinal degeneration is also blamed for creating many cases of sciatic nerve pain, although these diagnoses are often incorrect.
 Degenerative disc disease, facet joint syndrome and osteoarthritis are completely expected parts of the aging process and are not normally to blame for any serious or ongoing symptoms.